Start procedure for expansion of De Onlanden balancing lake

 Our water authority will expand De Onlanden balancing lake.
 The aim is to prevent flooding in the region as much as possible.
 This is necessary because heavy rainfall is becoming increasingly common.

 To make this feasible from a spatial planning perspective, we have asked the Province of Drenthe to initiate a project procedure and an environmental impact assessment procedure.
-Provincial Executive to this today and will initiate a project decision under the new Environment and Planning Act.
-We have chosen this procedure because De Onlanden councils multiple councils , and also because the final decision-making process is expected Environment and Planning Act under the new Environment and Planning Act .
+Provincial Executive to this today and Provincial Executive initiate a project decision under the new Environment and Planning Act.
+We have opted for this procedure because De Onlanden councils multiple councils , and also because the final decision-making process is expected Environment and Planning Act under the new Environment and Planning Act .

 We are closely involving the local community in our plan to expand De Onlanden balancing lake.

-• There will be a digital meeting on March 22.
+• There will be an online meeting on March 22.

-• And on March 29, April 5, and April 7, there will be information meetings in Eelderwolde, Roderwolde, and Peize.
+• And on March 29, April 5, and April 7, there will be informational meetings in Eelderwolde, Roderwolde, and Peize.

-The plans and possible measures will be discussed here.
-We will also explain the procedure so that everyone knows what is going to happen and when you can respond.
-We will also engage in discussions with various interest groups in the area.
+Here, we will discuss the plans and potential measures.
+We will also explain the procedure so that everyone knows what will happen and when they can provide feedback.
+In addition, we will engage in dialogue with various interest groups in the area.

 From Friday, March 11, through May 5, the “Explanatory Notes on the Project Decision and Environmental Impact Assessment” will be available for public review.
 During this period, anyone who wishes to do so may submit comments.
 Comments should be sent to Provincial Executive the Province of Drenthe.